 Much of my previous work was confidential.
-Here are overviews of some noteworthy projects…
+Here is an overview of some of it…

 What's the future mobility?
 For Ford I helped lead and manage UX design and innovation on a wide range of global projects and experiments that explored future services, customer experiences, and ways to use data.